KLAA (AM)

 KLAA (830 kHz "Angels Radio") is a commercial AM radio station licensed to the city of Orange, California, and broadcasting to the Greater Los Angeles Area.
 The station is owned by LAA 1, LLC, composed of the owners and executives of the Los Angeles Angels baseball team, and is held separately from the baseball club.
-KLAA's studios and offices are located on the grounds of Angel Stadium in Anaheim, California.
+KLAA's studios and offices are located within the second floor of the administration building of Angel Stadium in Anaheim, California.

 KLAA's transmitter operates from a three-tower facility in Chino, off McCarty Road.
 It broadcasts as a full-power 50,000-watt station during the daytime from a single tower, using a non-directional signal.
 Because 830 AM is a United States clear-channel frequency, on which WCCO in Minneapolis is the dominant class A station, KLAA must reduce power to 20,000 watts from sunset to sunrise.
 At night it feeds power to all three towers in a directional pattern, projecting most of the signal westward to protect WCCO.

+The station's legally-required identification at the top of the hour is read as "Orange County, Los Angeles and the Inland Empire"; though not identifying the community of Orange alone, it is a proper and legal identification as Orange is mentioned as the first word after the call letters.

 KLAA mostly carries ESPN Radio network programing, as an alternate for primary station KSPN, except for coverage of Angels and Las Vegas Raiders games and a local afternoon sports show, The Sports Lodge with Roger Lodge.